 But these days, the Thai capital’s palate of virtues is no longer much of a secret.
 Now the spectrum of choice is broader than ever, especially on the gourmet side.
 The City of Angels has catapulted to becoming a fine dining heavyweight in a remarkably short matter of years.
 Restaurateurs raced to feed a clientele hungry for curated experiences, from Thais seeking out new modern concepts and international cuisines, to foreigners with a hankering for traditional Thai sharing plates in more dolled-up surroundings, and the same quality of ingredients they were used to back home.

-A proliferation of hearty competition among an influx of Western chefs and passionate Thai ones has pushed Bangkok to the top of 2017 Asia’s 50 Best Restaurants list, with more winners than any other city on the regional spin-off of San Pellegrino’s coveted global culinary award.
-And now, to cement the culinary prestige, the country is also about to become the proud recipient of its very first Michelin Guide, as was announced by the Tourism Authority of Thailand in April.
+A proliferation of hearty competition among an influx of Western chefs and passionate Thai ones has pushed Bangkok to the top of Asia’s 50 Best Restaurants list, with more winners than any other city on the regional spin-off of San Pellegrino’s coveted global culinary award.
+And now, to cement the culinary prestige, the country is also about to become the proud recipient of its Michelin Guide.

 What Thailand has accomplished so quickly is no small feat considering the five other Asian destinations with a Red Guide: Seoul, Japan, Hong Kong, Macau and Singapore, which all boast gourmet scenes that are a lot bigger, not to mention established over a much longer period of time.
 But Thailand is ready and its position as the fresh blood of the group is more than deserved.